rubatopy/rubato/CONTRIBUTING.md

 pre-commit run --all-files
 ```

 You should be good to go.
-Your first commit will take a while, don't worry.
+Commits take a bit of time to check (around 10-15 seconds) so be patient.

 ## Suggest Improvements